The World of Probation

 Offenders may not have the same probation rules, due to the fact that probation violation conditions vary from case to case.
 If you believe that someone you know has violated probation or has an active warrant, you may call the Adult Probation Department at 740-335-2761.
 As violations of probation must be documented and verified, please be aware that the probation officer must take certain steps before acting on the information provided.

-The Adult Probation Department works with the Court to establish policies and procedures that will provide staff an understanding of the department’s purpose.
+The Adult Probation Department works with the Court to establish policies and procedures that will provide staff with an understanding of the department's purpose.

-The Department staff is trained for existing programs and development of new programs that will contribute to the success of probationers.
+The Department staff is trained for existing programs and the development of new programs that will contribute to the success of probationers.